peps143/sector-ai-agent/README.md

 - *"What lessons exist on community ownership in rural roads?"*
 - *"What monitoring approaches work best in conflict-affected states?"*

-It searches a knowledge base of sector documents, retrieves the most relevant passages, and generates a grounded answer — with citations showing exactly which documents it pulled from.
+It searches a knowledge base of sector documents, retrieves the most relevant passages, and generates a grounded answer, with citations showing exactly which documents it pulled from.
 Every query is automatically logged to a Supabase database with quality scores and latency metrics, which feed into a live performance dashboard.

 ---